besartmujeci/544-Project/README.md

 **3. All_LERs.ipynb:** Uses the best model to predict the traits for all 250 LERs + histogram visualization of trait counts by power plant

+## Additional Files
+** PdfScrapper folder**: Contains the code that was used to scrape the PDF files, extract the relevant incident information, and save the extracted paragraphs as CSV file